Gov't retains ownership of State assets under public-private partnerships

 “We are at an advanced stage of procurement for a platform called the Public Investment Information Management System and this platform will be available to all ministries, departments and agencies, public bodies and international development partners,” Levermore said.

-PIMSEC is the gatekeeper for the Public Sector Investment Programme (PSIP), which is a rolling five-year plan of Cabinet-approved public investment projects.
+The PIMSEC is the gatekeeper for the Public Sector Investment Programme, which is a rolling five-year plan of Cabinet-approved public investment projects.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive